chef-boneyard/chef-web-docs-2016/includes_ctl_chef_server/includes_ctl_chef_server_install_features_download_ha.rst

    * - |chef manage_title|
      - Use |chef manage| to manage data bags, attributes, run-lists, roles, environments, and cookbooks from a web user interface.

-       On each front end machine in the |chef server| configuration, run:
+       On each front end server in the |chef server| configuration, run:

        .. code-block:: ruby